StromFLIX/durable_indexing/README.md

 - **“Chonkie” for Chunking:** Break down big files into smaller pieces for easier processing.
 - **OpenAI Text-003-Large Embeddings:** Transform your text into embeddings for full-text AI search.
 - **Azure AI Search Upload:** All neatly sent to your search index.
 - **Scalability:** Process documents in parallel without losing track, thanks to continuation tokens and Durable Functions’ built-in retries.
-- **VNet Protection:** Everything is contained within a protected network for extra safety.

 ## Getting Started